PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 18:59:52
+Last updated: 2024-04-02 19:00:25
-Random Quote: Nothing is at last sacred but the integrity of your own mind. - Ralph Waldo Emerson
+Random Quote: Marriage: A friendship recognized by the police. - Robert Louis Stevenson